Top Trail: Old Timberline and Sidings Rail Trails, Nannup

 The Old Timberline Trail follows St John Brook Creek and passes many beautiful locations.
 Sleeper Hewers Camp, sleeping a maximum of 8 people, is situated near one of these settings.
 Other car access points to the trail are from Barrabup Pool and Workman's Pool (where there are swimming holes, toilets and picnic areas) and Cambray Siding (the road into Cambray is narrow and may not be passable by 2WD vehicles after wet weather).
 Workman's Pool also has facilities for car camping.

 A second rail trail, the Sidings Rail Trail, also begins at Nannup and follows the route of a former government railway.
 The two trails can be combined to form a 37km loop.
-The Department of Environment and Conservation's "Sidings Rail Trail" brochure includes details and a map of both trails and is available to purchase for around $5 from the Department, the Nannup Visitor Information Centre or www.mundabiddi.org.au.
+The Parks and Wildlife Services' "Sidings Rail Trail" brochure includes details and a map of both trails and is available to purchase for around $5 from the Department, the Nannup Visitor Information Centre or www.mundabiddi.org.au.

 Please be sure to read our full Disclaimer relating to information provided on the Trails WA website.